tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p style="color:#145DA0;">The ubiquitous soar of Kubernetes and containarized or "cloud-native" workloads over the past years has led to an important growth of the security & threat landscape as the number and sophistication of attacks targeting cloud-native environment is booming.
 While container and Kubernetes security can be hard and requires security practitionners to update their skillsets, a bunch of tools and products have rised in the last years to target these new threat vectors and cope with the elasticity and scalibility of these new workloads.
 Some of these products include Aquasecurity Trivy, Qualys, Clair, Anchore, Snyk and, the one we will investigate in this post, Microsoft Defender for containers. </p>

-***In this article, we will explore and test Defender for Containers against a vulnerable environment and see what it can detects or prevent but also what are the current limitations compared to other solutions on the market.***
+***In this article, we will explore and test Defender for Containers against a vulnerable environment and see what it can detects or prevent as well as a few of the current limitations compared to other solutions on the market.***

 <p>
 Defender for containers is a recent addition to the <a href="https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-cloud-introduction">Microsoft Defender for Cloud</a> portfolio, which is a tool for security posture management and threat protection for multi-cloud and hybrid scenarios.
 Defender for containers is not really 'new', it is an evolution and merge of two previous plans in the defender portfolio: defender for container registries and defender for Kubernetes. <br />